 There are wealth ships that are fully made with precious gemstones and even gold, but there are also those that are built with real wood and cloth silk just like an authentic ship.

 Check out some “Wealth Ship” designs – Opens in new tab.

 Online Courses about Chinese Culture from Udemy (Aff.link)

 6.Three-Legged Money Frog

 金 (Jin Chan) or also called 蜍 (Chan Chu) or the three-legged money frog is also one of the most popular and powerful good luck charms in Chinese Feng Shui.
-It is believed to attract and protect your wealth fortune, while at the same time also protects you and your family from bad luck.
+It is believed to attract and protect your wealth and fortune, while at the same time also protecting you and your family from bad luck.

 The three-legged money frog symbolizes the flow of money, and Feng Shui dictates that this statue should not be positioned facing your main door.
 Also, it shouldn’t be placed in your kitchen and toilet/bathroom.

 Instead, a common practice is to place the three-legged money frog statue facing the main entrance, while another statue beside it has its back facing the entrance.
 This configuration is believed to protect the flow of the money coming and going outside the house/business.